LiteLDev/LegacyScriptEngine/docs/apis/GuiAPI/Form.md

     - If the return value is `Null`, it means the sending failed.

 Parameter `callback` The callback function prototype: `function(player,id,reason)`

 - player : `Player`
   The player object that interacts with the form.
 - id : `Integer`
   The serial number of the form button that the player clicked, starting from 0.
   If the id is `Null`, the player cancels the form.
-- reason : `Integer`
+- reason : `Integer`(Added in 0.9.0)
   The reason why the form is closed.
   0 = UserClosed, 1 = UserBusy
   The reason may be `null`.

 Use the texture pack path or URL `images` to identify the icon corresponding to the button.
 For each button on the form, set the corresponding icon as follows: